arowe54/Movie-Wizard/README.md

 Login/Register:

-The login and register pages were copied from my CS50 Finance assignment, and I later changed both slightly based on the <a href="https://getbootstrap.com/docs/5.3/examples/sign-in/">Sign-in</a> example from the Bootsrap website.
-When the user registers, the program checks to see if the username has already been taken, and if it is not, then their user info is saved into the 'users' table in sqlite3.
-When the user logs in, they submit a form to /login, and the route in app.py checks if their username exists, and whether their password hash is correct.
+The login and register pages were copied from my CS50 Finance assignment, and I later changed both slightly based on the <a href="https://getbootstrap.com/docs/5.3/examples/sign-in/">Sign-in</a> example from the Bootstrap website.
+When the user registers, the program checks to see if the username has already been taken, and if it is not, then their password is hashed using a generate_password_hash(password) function, and their user info is saved into the 'users' table in sqlite3.
+When the user logs in, they submit a form to /login, and the route in app.py checks if their username exists, and hashes their password to see whether their password hash is correct.
 If the user does not pass validation, an error message is displayed saying what they did wrong.
 When the user registers and/or logs in, their password is saved into a session variable after validation.